 The siege of Blair Castle was the last time a castle was placed under siege in Britain.

-It could be argued that if Lord George Murray had received reinforcements from Inverness he may have succeeded in driving back the Government forces coming from Perth to relieve the siege of Blair Castle.
+It could be argued that if Lord George Murray had received reinforcements from Inverness he may have succeeded in driving back the government forces coming from Perth to relieve the siege of Blair Castle.
 If the siege had continued for a few more days it may have forced the surrender as the garrison was dangerously short on food.
-However, it is difficult to see a man like the formidable Lieutenant-Colonel Agnew,
+However, it is difficult to see a man like the formidable Lieutenant-Colonel Agnew, a

-At the final defeat of the Jacobites at the Battle of Culloden, the Royal Scots Fusiliers were placed on Cumberland’s frontline, and Lord George Murray’s Atholl Brigade were positioned on the Jacobite right wing.
+At the final defeat of the Jacobites at the Battle of Culloden, the Royal Scots Fusiliers were placed on Cumberland’s frontline, and Lord George Murray’s Atholl Brigade was positioned on the Jacobite right wing.

 A letter published in the Scots Magazine in March 1746 details the events of the siege of Blair Castle and also criticises the lack of reporting on the siege: